Diabetic nephropathy: most effective dietary supplements

-Diabetic nephropathy is a formidable microvascular complication of diabetes, primarily related to chronic hyperglycemia.
-It is characterized by progressive kidney lesions, which can lead to end-stage renal disease.
-Diabetes is the leading cause of renal failure in Europe and many other regions of the world.
-This condition affects the renal glomeruli, the kidney's filtration units, and manifests as abnormalities in glomerular filtration and increased protein excretion in the urine.
+Diabetic nephropathy is a serious microvascular complication of diabetes, mainly related to chronic hyperglycemia.
+It is characterized by progressive damage to the kidneys, which can lead to end-stage renal disease.
+Diabetes is, in fact, the leading cause of kidney failure in Europe and in many other regions of the world.
+This condition affects the renal glomeruli, the kidney's filtration units, and is manifested by abnormalities in glomerular filtration and increased excretion of proteins in the urine.

 Pathophysiology

 The pathophysiology of diabetic nephropathy begins with glomerular hyperfiltration and renal hypertrophy in response to chronic hyperglycemia.
-This hyperfiltration, associated with increased glomerular pressure, causes lesions of the glomerular capillaries and increased permeability to albumin.
-Gradually, these damages lead to microalbuminuria, which can progress to macroalbuminuria, and finally, to chronic renal insufficiency.
-Renal lesions are also characterized by thickening of the glomerular basement membrane and mesangial expansion, contributing to the progressive decline in renal function.
+This hyperfiltration, combined with increased glomerular pressure, causes damage to the glomerular capillaries and increased permeability to albumin.
+Gradually, this damage leads to microalbuminuria, which can progress to macroalbuminuria and, ultimately, chronic kidney disease.
+Renal lesions are also characterized by thickening of the glomerular basement membrane and mesangial expansion, which contribute to the progressive decline in kidney function.

-0 Diabetes Duration: The longer the duration of diabetes, the greater the risk of nephropathy.
-20 Inadequate Glycemic Control: Poorly controlled blood glucose is a key factor.
-20 Hypertension: Hypertension aggravates renal damage.
-20 Genetic Predisposition: Some individuals have increased genetic susceptibility.
-20 Smoking: Smoking increases the risk of microalbuminuria.
-20 Dyslipidemia: Abnormal blood lipids are also involved.
+Duration of diabetes: The longer the duration of diabetes, the greater the risk of nephropathy. • Poor glycemic control: Poorly controlled blood glucose is a key determinant. • High blood pressure: Hypertension worsens kidney damage. • Genetic predisposition: Some individuals have an increased genetic susceptibility. • Smoking: Tobacco increases the risk of microalbuminuria. • Dyslipidemia: Abnormal blood lipids are also involved.

 Symptoms

 Diabetic nephropathy is often asymptomatic in its early stages.
-Symptoms generally appear when the disease is already advanced.
-They may include: 20 Edema, often around the eyes or in the lower limbs.
-20 Hypertension, sometimes difficult to control.
-20 Proteinuria detectable on urine dipstick.
-20 Fatigue, nausea, and other signs of advanced renal insufficiency.
+Symptoms usually appear when the disease is already advanced.
+Common findings include: • Edema, often around the eyes or in the lower limbs. • High blood pressure, sometimes difficult to control. • Proteinuria detectable on a urine dipstick. • Fatigue, nausea, and other signs of advanced renal failure.

 Diagnosis

 The diagnosis of diabetic nephropathy is based on the detection of microalbuminuria, followed by macroalbuminuria.
-Routine tests include: 20 Urine Dipstick: For early detection of proteinuria.
-20 Albumin/Creatinine Ratio: To confirm the presence of microalbuminuria.
-20 Renal Biopsy: Rarely performed, except in cases of uncertain or atypical diagnosis.
+Routine tests include: • Urine dipstick: For early detection of proteinuria. • Albumin/creatinine ratio: To confirm the presence of microalbuminuria. • Renal needle biopsy: Rarely performed, except in cases of uncertain or atypical diagnosis.

 Treatment